Using this trope as a weapon.

 Live Action TV

-- An episode of CSI: Crime Scene Investigation had a rat leave a body through the mouth.
-Inspired a Quip to Black by Grissom.
+- An episode of CSI had a rat leave a body through the mouth.
+This was the Cold Open, so it inspired a Quip to Black by Grissom.

 - Another episode had a tapeworm crawl out of a corpse's mouth.